ChinmayMoghe/InfoSecNotes/Staying Anonymous online.md

 ---
 Author : Chinmay Moghe
-This file is free for distribution and modification according to their needs.
+This file is free for distribution , modification and personal use.